nrlab-CRUK/SV_detection/README.md

 monitor disease progression or recurrence over time by analyzing circulating tumour DNA from blood samples.

-_Comparison of multiplex PCR, hybrid capture and whole genome sequencing assays for sensitive detection of circulating tumour DNA in stage IA-IV breast cancer,_ Santonja _et al._, EMBO Molecular Medicine (in revision)
+[_Comparison of multiplex PCR, hybrid capture and whole genome sequencing assays for sensitive detection of circulating tumour DNA in stage IA-IV breast cancer,_ Santonja _et al._, EMBO Molecular Medicine (2023)](https://doi.org/10.15252/emmm.202216505)

 The script was originally written to find SV-supporting reads from a multiplex PCR assay in which the PCR primer pairs are the flanking sequences for which the